canyon289/SpookyAuthorNLP/report/capstone_report.md

 Lemmazation is a process where similar words are transformed into a similar root word, for example "Flowers" and "Flower" transform into "Flower".
-This means in the vectorization the two words would end up being counting in the same column, whereas if they weren't preprocsesed they would be counted as two distcint words.
+This means in the vectorization the two words would end up being counting in the same column, whereas if they weren't preprocessed they would be counted as two distinct words.

 #### Stop Words Removal
 Stop Words are words in a language that are relatively meaningless for the